Frequently Asked Questions

 - Anacode blocks are then encoded and decoded in parallel.
 Thus Anacode encoding and decoding are pleasingly parallel operations.
 Each Anacode encoding and decoding thread is assigned to a microservice (AWS Lambda) instance or a (Docker) container instance.

 - Since microservices and containers automatically scale to match demand, overall Anacode encoding and decoding speeds are proportional to the number of simultaneous software threads.
-Anacode CS blocks are encoded and decoded using tens, hundreds, or thousands of AWS Lambda and Docker instances.
-These Anacode CS scaling details are transparent to Anacode CS users.
+Anacode blocks are encoded and decoded using tens, hundreds, or thousands of AWS Lambda and Docker instances.
+These Anacode scaling details are transparent to Anacode users.
 AWS Lambda scales automatically, using AWS-internal mechanisms, while Docker container scaling is controlled by Kubernetes.

-- Using tens, hundreds, or thousands of AWS Lambda and Docker instances, Anacode CS typically encodes and decodes at many GB/sec.
+- Using tens, hundreds, or thousands of AWS Lambda and Docker instances, Anacode typically encodes and decodes at many GB/sec.